wakandamohan1/California-Healthcare-Capacity-Study/README.md

 ---
 ### 📂 Dataset & Usage Instructions
-- The dataset is provided in `.xlsx` format in the drive link.
+Important:

-- **Important:** After downloading the file from Google Drive, open it with **Microsoft Excel**, not Google Sheets, to ensure formatting and formulas work correctly.
+For Excel: After downloading the file from Google Drive, open it with Microsoft Excel, not Google Sheets, to ensure formatting and formulas work correctly.

+For Power BI: Download and open the dataset in .pbix format using Power BI Desktop.

+For Tableau: Download and open the dataset in .twbx format using Tableau Desktop.

 ## 🛠 Tools Used
 📊 **Tableau** | 📊 **Power BI** | 📑 **Excel**